 - National DV Hotline 1(800) 799-7233

 - New York State Hotline 1(800)942-6906

 - Erie County Sheriff's Office DV Hotline (716) 858-7999

 - Crisis Services 834-3131

-Every Domestic Incident Report (DIR) that law enforcement files is followed up on shortly after an incident occurs.
-Follow up typically occurs the same or next day the incident(s) occur.
+Every Domestic Incident Report (DIR) that law enforcement files are followed up on shortly after an incident occurs.
+Follow-up typically occurs the same or the next day the incident(s) occur.

-ECSO has 4 DV Specialists, One Unit Coordinator, 3 DV Advocates, and One DV Advocate through Crisis Services specially trained to help victims of Sex Crimes and Family Violence.
+ECSO has a DV Specialist, One Unit Coordinator, 3 DV Advocates, and One DV Advocate through Crisis Services specially trained to help victims of Sex Crimes and Family Violence.